treweathers/Java_Developer/Course_2/Course_2.4.md

 Consider the following real-life problem: You’re tasked with organizing a digital library where some books have been accidentally duplicated.
 You aim to identify and remove these redundant entries to ensure each title is unique in your catalog.

 ### 2. Problem 1: Naive Approach and Its Drawbacks
 A naive approach would be to browse each book and compare it with every other title in a nested loop fashion.
-As with any large library, this approach would be cumbersome, with a time complexity of O(n2).
+As with any large library, this approach would be cumbersome, with a time complexity of O(n^2).
 It also scales poorly with larger datasets because the time taken to process increases exponentially with each additional book — much like searching an entire library to check for duplicates each time a new book is added.

 ### 3. Problem 1: Efficient Approach Explanation and Comparison
 To address the issues of the naive approach, we use a more strategic method akin to maintaining a checklist: marking off each book we come across.
-This method, replicated in our algorithm, employs a HashSet to record unique titles.
+This method, replicated in our algorithm, employs a `HashSet` to record unique titles.
 Consequently, we reduce our time complexity to O(n).

 ### 4. Problem 1: Step-by-Step Solution with Detailed Explanation
 Let's delve into the step-by-step code: